BlueMoonAI/BlueMoonAI/README.md

     conda activate BlueMoonAI
     pip install -r requirements.txt

-Then download the models: download [default models](#default-models) to the folder "BlueMoonAI\models\checkpoints". **Or let BlueMoonAI automatically download the models** using the launcher:
+Then download the models: download [default models](#default-models) to the folder "BlueMoonAI\models\checkpoints" Or let BlueMoonAI automatically download the models using the launcher:

     conda activate BlueMoonAI
     python launcher.py